 Let’s add a hurricane like Florence to the mix.
-Here in the northeast, Florence only grazed us, though parts of our property flooded and remained flooded for days after this mild storm, and one point is eroding badly.
+Here in northeast North Carolina, Florence only grazed us, though parts of our property flooded and remained flooded for days after this mild (to us) storm, and one point is eroding badly.
 This, we have come to learn, is the new normal.

-Let’s widen our perspective and look at New Bern and Wilmington and points inland that took direct hits.
+Let’s widen our perspective and look at New Bern and Wilmington and points inland that took direct hits from Florence and other storms.
 They are teetering on the front lines of rising sea level and severe weather.

 Here’s the new normal for the eastern Carolina floodplain.